TV-Rename/Website/_manual/user.md

 The scan indicates that there a number of missing episodes, a file in the Media Library that needs to be renamed, a file that has been downloaded and is waiting to be moved to the Media Library and be renamed in the process and a duplicate file that can be removed.

-Looking at the missing episodes first; even here TV Rename is "trying to help".
+Looking at the missing episodes first; even here TV&nbsp;Rename is "trying to help".
 Note that each entry has a magnifying glass icon to the left of the row.
 Single clicking one of these rows and then clicking the `Web Search` button (in this case "Zooqle") will launch a search for the indicated file (configured in **[Options>Search Engines]({{ site.baseurl }}/manual/options#search-engines "See Options>Search Engines for details")**).
 Double clicking one of these rows will launch the same web search.
 You an also select multiple rows and then click the `Web Search` button to launch a browser with multiple tabs, one for each highlighted row.

 If you're having trouble finding what you're searching for you can change the search engine to another in the **[Options>Search Engines]({{ site.baseurl }}/manual/options#search-engines "See Options>Search Engines for details")** list by clicking the `▼` button next to "Web Search" and selecting a different entry.